schang-chapman/CPSC380/Assignment2/README.md

 This project uses C to create a shell interface that can accept and execute user commands.
 ### Known Bugs/Errors
 * "osh>" will not appear immediately after completing an input command.
-Instead, an empty newline appears.
-Hit enter on this newline to see "osh>" again.
+Instead, the shell stays stuck at the end of the command's output.
+Hit enter after completing a command to see "osh>" again.
   * I thought this had something to do with buffering problems on my output stream but I put flushes everywhere and still couldn't get rid of it so now I give up.

 ### References